How Bodybuilders Build Cobra Traps workouts

 Close Grip Barbell Upright Rows

-Adopting a close grip and keeping upper arms parallel to the ground, pull bar to nose-level and forcefully contract the traps, before lowering bar to starting position.
+Adopting a close grip and keeping upper arms parallel to the ground, pull trap bar to nose-level and forcefully contract the traps, before lowering bar to starting position.
 This movement hits the upper traps and the hard to reach frontal trap area above the clavicle region.

 Wide Grip Dumbbell Upright Rows

 Note: with all traps movements, maintain the momentum, in a controlled fashion, from the beginning of the set to the end.
 No swinging and no resting at the bottom of the movement (though a slight squeeze and pause is to be achieved at the top).
-If the weight you are using forces you to rest at the bottom, drop down to lighter dumbbells and continue the set until the prescribed rep range is achieved.
+If the weight you are using forces you to rest at the bottom, drop down to lighter dumbbells and continue the rack pul until the prescribed rep range is achieved.

 When to Train Traps